hakuhodo-technologies/scope-rl/docs/online_offline_rl.rst

     where :math:`\gamma` is a discount rate and :math:`\tau := (s_t, a_t, s_{t+1}, r_t)_{t=0}^{T-1}` is the trajectory of the policy which is sampled from
     :math:`p_{\pi}(\tau) := d_0(s_0) \prod_{t=0}^{T-1} \pi(a_t | s_t) \mathcal{T}(s_{t+1} | s_t, a_t) P_r(r_t | s_t, a_t)`.

 There are several approaches to maximize the policy value.
-Below, we review three basic methods, On-Policy Gradient, Q-Learning, and Actor-Critic.
+Below, we review three basic methods, On-Policy Policy Gradient, Q-Learning, and Actor-Critic.

-On-Policy Gradient
+On-Policy Policy Gradient
 ----------
 One of the most naive approach to maximize the policy value is to directly learn a policy through gradient ascent as follows.